vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 | `transfer.feeDiscountDecayFraction` | String (decimal) | greater than or equal to `0` and strictly less than `1` | `"0.5"`      | The speed of cumulated trading fees decay for the purpose of being used to do transfer-fee-free transfers |

 ## Acceptance criteria

+- When specifying a transfer of any kind the default behaviour is for the fees to be added on top of the amount being transferred. (<a name="0057-TRAN-081" href="#0057-TRAN-081">0057-TRAN-081</a>)
+- When specifying a transfer of any kind it's possible to provide an optional parameter such that the fees are taken from amount being transferred so that the target account gets `transfer_amount - fees`. (<a name="0057-TRAN-082" href="#0057-TRAN-082">0057-TRAN-082</a>)

 ### One off transfer tests